-Note that many replacement Patent Plates are of a generic design and may not be appropriate for a concourse restoration, especially for early models.
+Note that many replacement Patent Plates are of a generic design and may not be appropriate for a concourse restoration, especially for early models where the plate will detail the Model Code.

 Ignition

 Electronic Ignition (Boyer Bransden)

 Above is the part set for the Electronic Ignition that is suitable for all models from 1963, or early machines modified to the points in the timing cover instead of the distributor.
 Not shown are the coils and the ignition control box that are fitted to the frame, usually under the petrol (gas) tank.